-Switzerland will be 729 years old as of 1 August 2020.
-Or is it not?
+Switzerland will be 729 years old on 1 August 2020.
+Or not?
 On the first of August, Switzerland celebrates the alliance between the three Orte Uri, Schwyz and Unterwalden.

 Several other dates of similar alliances between towns and cities circulate, among others between Bern and Fribourg (1243), Valais and Solothurn (1295), the Pact of Brunnen (1315), with Lucerne (1336), with Bern (1351) and so on.
-It is certain that in 1501 thirteen cantons were members of the Confederation.
+It is certain that in 1513 thirteen cantons were members of the Confederation.